expload/pravda/doc/dapp-api.md

-# Local client API
+# DApp API Specification

+Pravda provides unified API for DApps (Distributed Applications).
-Expload local client provides access to the blockchain (e.g. run arbitrary code, call methods from existing programs).
+This API allows to run arbitrary code, call methods from existing programs and ... on the Pravda blockchain.

 ### Method calling